Queen Seondeok (TV series): Plagiarism controversy

-On 31 December 2009, Kim Ji-young, an obscure playwright and representative of Great Works Ltd., a culture content company, filed a plagiarism lawsuit against MBC and screenwriters Kim Young-hyun and Park Sang-yeon, saying they ripped off her script for Seondeok, Queen of Mugunghwa, an unperformed musical she said she wrote in 2005.
+On 31 December 2009, Kim Ji-young, an obscure playwright and representative of Great Works Ltd., a culture content company, filed a plagiarism lawsuit against MBC and screenwriters Kim Young-hyun and Park Sang-yeon, saying they plagiarized her script for Seondeok, Queen of Mugunghwa, an unperformed musical she said she wrote in 2005.
 Kim argued that the development of the story and conflict between characters were similar to her play, including discord between two major female characters, Seondeok and Mishil; a romance between Deokman and General Kim Yushin; and the story of the young Deokman wandering through a desert.
 The MBC drama contains all of these plot twists, which are not based on history but which Kim says she invented.
-Kim said she shared some of her scripts with the Korea Creative Content Agency to attract investment in the musical, and believed that's how the content was leaked.
+Kim said she shared some of her scripts with the Korea Creative Content Agency to attract investment in the musical, and believed that was how the content was leaked.
 Kim asked for ₩200 million in compensation and an injunction banning the broadcast of the soap opera.
 The injunction was turned down and Queen Seondeok ran from May to December 2009, but the copyright infringement case continued.

 The MBC network and the series' writers maintained they did not know of the existence of Kim's play.
 MBC had copyrighted its script in May 2008.
-After Kim requested for an assessment by experts, the Seoul Southern District Court asked Seoul National University's Center for Law & Technology to investigate.
+After Kim requested an assessment by experts, the Seoul Southern District Court asked Seoul National University's Center for Law & Technology to investigate.
 In a process called a "script autopsy," the center first identifies similar content in the two scripts.
-At that point, university historians confirm historical facts regarding the characters and plot, and differentiates them from literary creations.
+At that point, university historians confirm historical facts regarding the characters and plot, and differentiate them from literary creations.
 Afterward, the center makes an appraisal based on copyright laws, then the court makes the final adjudication.
 In February 2011, the SNU Center for Law & Technology confirmed the plagiarism.

 In December 2012, the High Court ruled in favor of plaintiff Kim Ji-young that Queen Seondeok was a work of plagiarism, and fined MBC ₩200 million (US$186,000).
 In its ruling, the court stated that though the characters and the details were in fact different, "the overall plot was the same" and it is "most probable that the network relied on the script and plot of the musical to produce their drama."
 Furthermore, any additional reruns on cable TV and internet, and the making of DVD and related books were banned.